DAChenScratch/battlesnake-python/README.md

 ## State of AI

+2018/02/17 - Will get an optimal direction from a* for the given target, and then look ahead at that move and the other possible moves to evaluate which is best.
+It also now tracks the length of other snakes and will eat to try to be largest.
+Now will properly prioritize head neighbor locations of snakes that are smaller than it when it is near so it can try to eat them.
+Working on agressive hunting behaviour when it is the largest snake.

 2018/02/13 - Switches between following own tail to kill time if health is above threshold and seeking nearest food if health is below threshold.

 2018/02/13 - Will seek closest food.
 Generally will avoid snake bodies and outer wall on each move.